 Note: You should try getting the problem fixed as quickly as possible by talking with or calling the landlord.
 However, to protect your rights to repair under Texas law, it is very important that you give the landlord written notice, preferably by certified mail, return receipt, or other method with tracking.

 Seven (7) days is generally considered a reasonable amount of time.
-However, the court can consider a different length of time to be reasonable, and will consider:
+However, the court can consider a different length of time to be reasonable based on:

-- the reasonable availability of materials and labor and of utilities from a utility company.
+- The reasonable availability of materials and labor and of utilities access.

 Note: Exceptions apply to the timing to complete a repair if the damage to the rental property was an insured casualty loss.
 If the mold problem is a covered condition, the landlord has a reasonable amount of time after receiving the insurance proceeds to complete the repairs.
 Talk with a lawyer about your right to end your lease before the problem is corrected or receive a rent reduction if the property becomes totally unusable during the time your landlord is waiting for insurance proceeds to make a repair.

 - Hire a contractor to repair the mold and deduct the cost of repair from your rent.
 You can only do this under very specific circumstances (see below).

 Important: Talk with a landlord-tenant lawyer before you move forward with the above options if the landlord refuses to repair a hazardous mold condition.